 Methods

-We present a case of PLM secondary to ICL treated with 3 doses of Pembrolizumab, a Programmed-Death-1 Immune Checkpoint Inhibitor following with complete resolution of symptoms and conduct a review of the literature.
+We present a case of PML secondary to ICL treated with 3 doses of Pembrolizumab, a Programmed-Death-1 Immune Checkpoint Inhibitor following with complete resolution of symptoms and conduct a review of the literature.

 Conclusion

 This report illustrates the objective clinical and radiological improvement in a case of PML due to ICL and suggests further study of immune checkpoint inhibitors as potential treatment for cases of PML.